-The European Society for Environmental History works since 1999 actively to promote the study of environmental history in all academic disciplines and encourages anyone who has an interest in the field to join and become involved.
+The European Society for Environmental History promotes the study of environmental history in all academic disciplines and encourages anyone who has an interest in the field to join and become involved.

 ESEH aims to: